 Is It Safe To Volunteer in Ecuador During the Protests?

-I would however recommend caution if you wish to join the marches in the major cities because of the violent tactics the Ecuadorian police are known to employ to crush these protests.
+It is completely safe to volunteer in Ecuador – I would however recommend caution if you wish to join the marches in the major cities because of the violent tactics the Ecuadorian police are known to employ to crush these protests.
 Its better to observe the marches, especially the larger ones, from a safe distance.